correctomatic/correctomatic-in-a-box/README_docker.md

 If you want to connect to the Docker server in the VPS from your local machine, you need to download the certificates from the VPS and configure the Docker client to use them.
 Note that **this will only work if the playbook has been run in development mode**.
 If not, the docker server is not accessible from the outside.

 1) Download the certificates. **YOU MUST DO THIS EACH TIME THE CERTIFICATES ARE REGENERATED**
-2) Test the connection
+2) Test the connection.
-3) Optional: create a Docker context for future connections
+3) Optional: create a Docker context for future connections. **YOU MUST DO THIS EACH TIME THE CERTIFICATES ARE REGENERATED**

 #### Download the certificates